 Indians demand protection after US gunman shoots dead one and wounds another as FBI investigates possible hate crime.

-Speaking to reporters after Kuchibhotla’s murder, his widow Sunaina Dumala had said she was concerned about the targeting of immigrants in the US before the attack, but her husband had told her not to worry.
+At a news conference in Kansas on Friday, Kuchibhotla’s widow Sunaina Dumala said she had expressed concerns about the targeting of immigrants in the US before the attack, but her husband told her not to worry.

 A statement by the Indian foreign ministry on Tuesday said that the US government and senior authorities in Kansas “have pro-actively responded to the unfortunate death of Kuchibhotla.

 “It is important to note that the US authorities are engaged with us on the larger concern regarding safety of Indians in the US, a matter which continues to receive the government’s top priority,” the statement said.

 US President Donald Trump has faced criticism for not commenting on the shooting incident, but the White House on Tuesday condemned the attack as an apparent act of “racially motivated hatred”.

 — Kevin Nadal, Ph.D. (@kevinnadal) February 28, 2017

 India’s Information and Broadcasting Minister M Venkaiah Naidu, who visited the bereaved family over the weekend, strongly condemned the attack.

 “Such incidents should not happen in one of the oldest democracies of the world,” he said.